scivision/xkblas/README.md

 ## List of kernels supported
 Kernels are being added lazily: if you need a missing kernel for a specific hardware, add it yourself or open an issue and someone will add it on a best effort basis.

-Note that adding support for a new API (CUDA/HIP/Level Zero) on a kernel that is already supported by another API is rather straightforward (~10min of coding) - while adding support for an unsupported kernel may involve more work (~3h of coding).
+Note that adding support for a new API (CUDA/HIP/Level Zero) on a kernel that is already supported by another API is rather straightforward (most likely ~10min of coding).

+Adding support for an unsupported kernel may involve more work.

 ### Level 1
 | Kernel      | CPU | CUDA | HIP | Level Zero/SYCL |